techmoondev/fullstack-intern-assignment/README.md

 Please spend no more than 3-4 hours on this assignment and submit whatever you can complete within that time frame.

+## Bonus Tasks

+1. Add validation checks for the login form.
+2. Show toast notifications for errors and successful login.

 ## Submission

 1. Ensure all your changes are committed.